Warren Moon

-Harold Warren Moon (born November 18, 1956) is an American former professional football quarterback who played for 23 seasons.
+Harold Warren Moon (born November 18, 1956) is an American former football quarterback who played professionally for 23 seasons.
 He spent the majority of his career with the Houston Oilers of the National Football League (NFL) and the Edmonton Eskimos of the Canadian Football League (CFL).
 Moon also played for the NFL's Minnesota Vikings, Seattle Seahawks, and Kansas City Chiefs.
 He is considered one of the greatest undrafted players in NFL history.

-Moon played college football for the Washington Huskies, winning Pac-8 Co-Player of the Year in 1977 and being named MVP of the Rose Bowl the following year.
+Moon played college football for the Washington Huskies, winning Pac-8 Co-Player of the Year in 1977 and being named MVP of the Rose Bowl at the end of the season.
 Due to not generating interest from NFL teams, he began his professional career with the Eskimos in 1978.
-His success during his six CFL seasons, five of which ended in Grey Cup victories, resulted in him being signed by the Oilers in 1984.
+Moon's success during his six CFL seasons, five of which ended in Grey Cup victories, resulted in him being signed by the Oilers in 1984.
 During his 17 NFL seasons, Moon was named Offensive Player of the Year in 1990 after leading the league in passing yards and passing touchdowns.
 He led the NFL in passing yards twice and received nine Pro Bowl selections.
 Moon spent 10 seasons with the Oilers, leading them to seven playoff appearances, and made an eighth postseason run with the Vikings before retiring in 2000.

 At the time of his retirement, Moon held several all-time professional gridiron football passing records.
 Although relatively unsuccessful in the NFL postseason, his five consecutive Grey Cups from 1978 to 1982 remain a CFL record and he was twice named Grey Cup MVP.
-He was inducted to the Pro Football Hall of Fame in 2006, becoming the first African-American quarterback and the first undrafted quarterback to receive the honor.
+Moon was inducted to the Pro Football Hall of Fame in 2006, becoming the first African-American quarterback and the first undrafted quarterback to receive the honor.
 Moon is also the only player inducted to both the Pro Football Hall of Fame and the Canadian Football Hall of Fame.

 Early life

 Born on November 18, 1956, in Los Angeles, Moon was the middle child amongst six sisters.
 His father, Harold, was a laborer and died of liver disease when Moon was seven years old.
-His mother, Pat, was a nurse, and Warren learned to cook, sew, iron, and housekeep to help take care of the family.
+His mother, Pat, was a nurse, and Moon learned to cook, sew, iron, and housekeep to help take care of the family.
 Early on, Moon decided that he could play only one sport in high school because he had to work for the rest of the year to help his family.
-Moon chose to play football as a quarterback since he found that he could throw a football longer, harder, and straighter than anyone he knew.
+Moon chose to play football as a quarterback since he discovered that he could throw a football longer, harder, and straighter than anyone he knew.

 Moon enrolled at Alexander Hamilton High School, using the address of one of his mother's friends to gain the advantages of a better academic and athletic reputation than his neighborhood high school could offer.
 Moon had little playing time until his junior year, when he took over as the varsity starting quarterback.
 As a senior in 1973, Moon was named to the all-city team and the football team reached the city playoffs.